Iwa

 Where the Meal Begins Before the First Bite

 That principle is aging.
-The chef at Iwa holds a patent for fish-aging methodology, a credential that places this restaurant in a very specific and narrow peer group globally.
-Patented aging technique is not a marketing position common in Japanese cuisine, where aging is practiced widely but rarely formalised to the level of intellectual property.
+Iwa is built around a patented fish-aging methodology.
+Aging is practiced widely in Japanese cuisine, but here it is formalised as the restaurant's defining technical distinction.
 The result is that Iwa enters the omakase conversation with a verifiable technical distinction rather than a lineage claim or an award citation alone.

 The Arc of an Iwa Omakase